opendocsg/slw-judgments-backfill/2016_SGCA_55/report.md

 **_Liability_**

 12     The action was bifurcated.
-The issue of liability was tried before the Judge and her decision was reported as _Dynasty Line Ltd (in liquidation) v Sia Sukamto and another_ [2013] 4 SLR 253 (“ _Judgment (Liability) (HC)_ ”).
+The issue of liability was tried before the Judge and her decision was reported as _Dynasty Line Ltd (in liquidation) v Sia Sukamto and another_ <span class="citation">[2013] 4 SLR 253</span> (“ _Judgment (Liability) (HC)_ ”).
 Cross-appeals were brought against that decision to the Court of Appeal.
 Dynasty prevailed before the Court of Appeal (in Civil Appeal No 105 of 2013).
 For completeness, we should add that Sia’s counterclaims ( _ie_ , against Low for an alleged breach of the terms of a settlement agreement, and against Dynasty, Low and the liquidators for conspiracy to injure) failed before both the High Court and the Court of Appeal.
 The Court of Appeal decision was reported as _Dynasty Line Ltd (in liquidation) v Sia Sukamto and another and another appeal_ [2014] 3

 SLR 277 (“ _Judgment (Liability) (CA)_ ”).